Acura RL: 2005 (KB1)

 A first for the RL was the use of aluminum four-piston front brake calipers over 12.6-inch cast-iron ventilated front rotors.
 These multi-piston calipers, derived from racing applications, are extremely rigid.
 In the rear, 12.2-inch cast-iron ventilated discs attached to their hub with lightweight aluminum collets were gripped by one-piston aluminum brake calipers.
 The RL was equipped with unique five-spoke 17-inch alloy wheels and Michelin Pilot HX MXM4 245/50R17 98V all season grand touring tires.

-New features on the 2005 RL included a keyless entry system that allowed the driver to both lock and unlock the car by touching the door handle without having to use the remote control, and a keyless start system.
-A new 260 watt, ten speaker Bose DVD-Audio 5.1 sound system equalized for the RL cabin featured several Bose technologies.
+New features on the 2005 RL included a keyless entry system that allowed the driver to both lock and unlock the car by touching the door handle without having to use the key fob and a keyless start system that used a physical switch in the steering column that was similar to an ignition key but was non-removable.

+A new 260 watt, ten speaker Bose DVD-Audio 5.1 sound system specially equalized for the RL cabin featured several Bose technologies.
 Bose AudioPilot is a noise compensation technology which analyzes background environmental cabin noise and uses an algorithm based on cabin acoustics to boost certain portions of the musical signal so that it may be heard more clearly above environmental sound "clutter" without any apparent change in volume.

 Bose Centerpoint processes stereo and matrix surround sound recordings to allow play through the 5.1 sound system even though the source may only be a stereo sound track.
 Bose Active Noise Cancellation (ANC) rounded out the suite.
 The ANC was always on, whether the stereo was on or not.
 The ANC took input from two microphones placed in the cabin to analyze drivetrain-related low-frequency sound waves entering the cabin.
 The ANC sent information to the sound system to create a precisely shaped and timed reverse-phased audio signal from the door speakers and the subwoofer.
 The result was a dramatic reduction in perceived engine and exhaust noise.